Meet the Associates

 Back to Top

-Marley has worked for many well known non-profit organizations in Hawaii over the past 12 years before joining The Shain Group, including Pacific Health Ministries, Hawaii United Okinawan Association, Holy Nativity School and most recently, Hawaii Pacific Health.
-She also sits on committees for several legislators across the spectrum.
+Marley has worked for many well-known non-profit organizations in Hawaii over the past 12 years including Pacific Health Ministry, Hawaii United Okinawan Association, Holy Nativity School and Hawaii Pacific health.
+She is currently Associate Director of Development with Make-A-Wish Hawaii.
+Marley also sits on committees for several legislators across the spectrum.

 Back to Top